mesonbuild/meson/docs/markdown/Rust-module.md

 - `dependencies`: a list of test-only Dependencies
 - `link_with`: a list of additional build Targets to link with
+- `link_whole`: a list of additional build Targets to link with in their entirety
 - `rust_args`: a list of extra arguments passed to the Rust compiler

 The target is linked automatically into the doctests.